 If you achieve the standards?

 Players that achieve the required standards will be invited to join our talent development programme.
 Athletes that do not achieve the standard will be given appropriate advice and everyone is welcome to attend the subsequent Talent Identification days.
+Opportunity is given via multiple entry points at Teicnic camps and the Nationals squad system.

-Follow-up talent development programme
+Follow-up: talent squad programme

 Want to be involved withe the HP coaching team?